 The vehicle was designed with sustainability in mind, and features a radical design intended to increase air flow and reduce fuel usage.
 The body of the vehicle is also built from a lightweight carbon fibre, which renders this innovative truck 4,000 pounds lighter than traditional models.

 Whilst formal testing on the vehicle has only recently begun, it’s predicted that this new vehicle will be at least 20 percent more aerodynamic than the company’s existing fleet.

-The WAVE is also capable of running on a variety of fuels, including diesel, natural gas and biodiesel, in addition to other fuels that have yet to be developed.
+The WAVE is also capable of running on a variety of fuels, including diesel, natural gas and bio-diesel, in addition to other fuels that have yet to be developed.

 The centre piece of this new truck design, is its futuristic cab which includes highlights such as a central seating position, similar to that found in F1 cars; this affords the driver greater visibility.
-The cab also features an array of digital displays which are fully customizable, and it’s even equipped with a fold-out bed.
+The cab also features an array of digital displays which are fully customisable, and it’s even equipped with a fold-out bed.

 Mercedes Self-driving Truck

 In recent years there has been a lot of talk about autonomous vehicles, and, in addition to companies such as Google, several leading car manufacturers are currently developing such technologies which could be making an appearance on our roads in the not so distant future.

 Manufacturers such as Mercedes are also leading the way in the development of autonomous technologies for trucks too.
 Last year, Mercedes unveiled their prototype of a new self-driving truck, known as the Future Truck 2025, which is being hailed by some as having the ability to revolutionise the trucking industry.

 From the outside, this new truck doesn’t look anything too out of the ordinary.
 However, what’s special about this new vehicle is its revolutionary self-driving abilities.